greenelab/deep-review/sections/04_study.md

 poorly characterized.

 Recognizing enhancers presents additional challenges.
-Enhancers may be up to one million base pairs upstream or downstream from the target promoter, on either strand, even within the introns of other genes [@doi:10.1038/nrg3458].
+Enhancers may be up to one million base pairs upstream or downstream from the affected promoter, on either strand, even within the introns of other genes [@doi:10.1038/nrg3458].
 They do not necessarily operate on the nearest gene and may affect multiple genes.
 Their activity is frequently tissue- or context-specific.
 A substantial